 Cash App is a great money management tool that allows you to receive payments, pay others, invest, receive cashback, and track your spending.
 It really is an all-in-one financial app.
 Currently, there is not another money management application that allows you to do all of what Cash App can do.

-If you are interested in starting your own Cash App account, use referral code JSMTBXW for a free cash bonus.
-Keep this list handy as well when you come across Cash App deals that seem too good to be true.
+Keep this list of Cash App scams handy you come across deals that seem too good to be true.
 (Hint: they usually are!)

 What are Cash App Scams?